ZhangNingSAU/Spring-2021-CSCI-360-Database-Mgmt-Systems/Slides/Chapter04.md

   - Logical design
     + map the database design onto an actual database management system and database tables
 # The Entity Relationship Model
-+ A model which can help transform the requirements into a formal description of the entities and relationships that appear in the database.
++ A model which can help transform the requirements into a formal description of the entities and relationships(conceptual design) that appear in the database.
 + Entities
   - distinct objects
 + Relationships